giellalt/lang-crk/docs/index-header.md

 This page documents the work on the **Plains Cree language model**.

+The analyser contains approximately 16500 stems — 2/3 of which are verbs —
+the morphology and morphophonology for the grammar, as well as a syntactic component.

+The analyser is in use in an e-learning program, an e-dictionary and a spellchecker.

 # Project documentation

 * Add links to project specific documentation here as needed.
 Keep the documentation in the `docs/` directory.